celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator.md

 docker run --name celo-proxy --restart always -p 30313:30303 -p 30313:30303/udp -p 30503:30503 -p 30503:30503/udp -v $PWD:/root/.celo $CELO_IMAGE --verbosity 3 --networkid $NETWORK_ID --syncmode full --proxy.proxy --proxy.proxiedvalidatoraddress $CELO_VALIDATOR_SIGNER_ADDRESS --proxy.internalendpoint :30503
 ```

-Once the proxy is running, we will need to retrieve it's enode and IP address so that the validator will be able to connect to it.
+Once the proxy is running, we will need to retrieve its enode and IP address so that the validator will be able to connect to it.

 ```bash
 # On the proxy machine, retrieve the proxy enode and IP